-- Bring to a boil, then reduce heat to a low simmer and cover the pot with the lid.
+- Bring to a boil, then reduce heat to low and cover the pot with the lid.

 - Simmer quinoa for 15 minutes.

 - Fluff cooked quinoa with a fork or chopsticks.
+Let cook 2 more minutes without the lid.
 Set aside to cool.

 Orange Poppyseed Dressing: